Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 \Proof We should first observe that, since $\incl {B}{A}$ is a smooth inclusion, there exists a generating subsemigroup $M\subseteq \Norm BA $ consisting of smooth normalizers.
 Since $B$ is separable, then so is $M$.
-Taking any countable dense subset of $M$, and letting $N$ be the *-semigroup generated by this set, we get a semigroup with the properties listed in the statement.
-Employing \ref {WeylTopFree} we then deduce that $\G _N$ is topologically free, so the inclusion is topologically free by \ref {TopoFreeFull}.
-Considering the *-epimomorphism given by \ref {MapFromGpg}, which restricts to the identity on the corresponding copies of $C_0(X)$, we may then apply \ref {TwoQuotients} which says that $\Phi $ becomes an isomorphism after it is factored through the quotients by the corresponding gray ideals.
-In the case of $\Cw $, the quotient is $\FreeAlg {\G _N}{\WeylBund }$, by definition, and in the case of $B$, the quotient is $B$ itself, by hypotheses.
-This concludes the proof. \endProof
+Taking any countable dense subset of $M$, and letting $N$ be the $*$-semigroup generated by this set, we get a semigroup with the properties listed in the statement.
+Employing \ref {WeylTopFree} we then deduce that $\G _N$ is topologically free, so the inclusion